2022 Looking Forward: What to Expect in Nursing Education

 With more programs increasingly using multiple forms of simulation, some simulation centers are implementing approaches to help organize and align their simulation activities with learning pathways.
 The SimZones framework is one such approach.
 Originally developed for the Boston Children’s Hospital Simulation Program, SimZones is a system for matching simulation delivery methods to specific learning needs.8 It separates simulation activities into four zones, with the learning goals increasing in complexity as students progress through each zone.

-The first zone involves independent auto-feedback exercises, often using virtual simulation, while the next zone covers hands-on foundational clinical skills.
-Students then move on to acute situational simulations, followed by team and system development simulations.
-In the final zone, students practice in real patient care settings.
 This phased simulation learning journey allows students to “walk before they run” and build upon what they’ve learned before reaching a real patient.

 Laerdal has created its own modified framework for organizing the learning progression with our Circle of Learning.
 This systematic approach to healthcare training shows the phases of learning required to develop confidence and competence to effectively treat patients.